haochenpan/rabia/docs/run-rabia.md

 When you intend to run Rabia without Redis, set `c.StorageMode` on a VMs.
 Admittedly, this setting is somewhat inconvenient, and we aim to fix this in the next major update.

+### 5.3 Run Redis Synchronous Replication

+We have implemented Redis synchronous replication for the purpose of comparison.
+See [code](https://github.com/YichengShen/redis-sync-rep) and [instructions on running the code](docs/run-redis-sync-rep.md).

 ## 6. If something goes wrong